 Building Integrated Communities (BIC) is a community planning and leadership initiative that partners with North Carolina local governments to create inclusive practices and policies for residents born in other countries.
 Local governments and community stakeholders work together to improve communication, public safety, mobility, entrepreneurship, and leadership of immigrant and refugee residents.

-This program is supported by the Z. Smith Reynolds Foundation.
+This program is supported by the Blue Cross Blue Shield of North Carolina Foundation and the Z. Smith Reynolds Foundation.

 The BIC process is driven by the knowledge and networks of immigrant and refugee residents, who work with local governments to facilitate a community assessment, recruit participants to share recommendations, create an action plan, and help local governments sustain efforts over the long-term.
 The BIC process is language accessible and open to the public.

 OutcomesWe conduct a bilingual or multilingual participatory assessment of local demographics, resources, experiences, and challenges.
 We provide leadership development and capacity building to enhance residents’ knowledge of local government functions.
 We generate consensus-based strategies to strengthen relationships, address community-identified issues, and support residents’ civic engagement and leadership in local government.

 The staff of the BIC program at UNC-Chapel Hill can provide the following to project partners:Project coordination and communications Participatory community assessment and bilingual reporting Workshop planning and facilitation Technical assistance for strategy and implementation Expertise on immigrant integration practices from North Carolina and beyond